-In addition, A.R.S. § 39-121 requires public officers to disclose "other matters."
-"Other matters subject to the public's right of access include 'documents which are not required by law to be filed as public records. ... '" Salt River Pima-Maricopa Indian Cmty. v.
-Rogers 168 Ariz.
+In addition, A.R.S. § 39-121 provides that "other matters in the custody" of public officers are open to inspection by the public.
+"Other matters subject to the public's right of access include 'documents which are not required by law to be filed as public records. . . . " Salt River Pima-Maricopa Indian Cmty. v.
+Rogers, 168 Ariz.
 531, 539, 815 P.2d 900, 908 (1991).
 "Other matters" include documents held by the public officer in his or her official capacity and in which the public's interest in disclosure outweighs the governmental interest in confidentiality.
 Id.
-"Because the language of A.R.S. § 39-121.01.B is so broad, [the Arizona Supreme] Court has abandoned any 'technical distinction' between public records and other matters."
+"Because the language of A.R.S. § 39-121.01(B) is so broad, [the Arizona Supreme] Court has abandoned any 'technical distinction' between public records and other matters."
 Griffis v.
-Pinal County, 215 Ariz.
-1, 4 n.5, 156 P.3d 418, 421 n.5 (2007) (quoting Carlson, 141 Ariz. at 490, 687 P.2d at 1245).
+Pinal Cty., 215 Ariz.
+1, 4 n.5, 156 P.3d 418, 421 n.5 (2007) (quoting Carlson, 141 Ariz, at 490, 687 P.2d at 1245).
 Although most documents in a public officer's possession are public records, documents that relate solely to personal matters and have no relation to official duties are not public records even if a public officer or agency possesses them or uses public funds to create them.
-Id. at 4, ¶ 11, 156 P.3d at 421 (recognizing that e-mails on a county-owned computer system may be purely personal and not subject to disclosure under the Public Records Law).
+See id. at 5, ¶ 14, 156 P.3d at 422 (recognizing that e-mails on a county-owned computer system may be purely personal and not subject to disclosure under the Public Records Law).

 For examples of documents that have been found to be "public records" and "other matters," see Section 6.3 infra.
-A custodian of public records may be justified in not disclosing some public records (see Section 6.4 infra) but this determination does not change their character as a public record.
+A custodian of public records may be justified in not disclosing some public records (see Section 6.4 infra) but this determination does not change their character as public records.